 Risk.
 Odd Molly is highly dependent on customer preferences in terms of design, quality and price.
 A miscalculation of preferences could reduce demand for Odd Molly’s products, and in turn adversely impact the company’s operations, results and financial position.

 Management.
 Odd Molly has an omnichannel strategy with sales at both the retail and wholesale level, which allows for flexibility in driving sales.
 Moreover, Odd Molly has a customer focus with an increased share of its own retail sales, bringing it closer to consumers.
+Odd Molly also has a clear style concept that balances shifts in fashion and trends.

 Intellectual property protection